alexrvandam/Descriptron/README.md

 ### that should do it the GUI should run
 ```
-# A second option is a Docker install if you have Docker
+# A second option is a Docker install
 Docker GoogleDrive Link:
 https://drive.google.com/file/d/14otNbo-xpn9PwGKH21I2CsZCsNg9ebO7/view?usp=sharing